 Finally, Table 4 reports associations for tattoo type and deviance.
-Contrary to hypothesis 4, respondents with religious tattoos do not eschew these deviant behaviors.
-Those with religious tattoos are like those with no tattoos only in regard to binge drinking.
+Contrary to Hypothesis 4, respondents with religious tattoos do not eschew these deviant behaviors.
+Those with religious tattoos are like those with no tattoos only regarding binge drinking.
 For all other forms of deviance examined, respondents with religious tattoos and non-religious tattoos both significantly differ from those with no tattoos.
 Despite reporting the highest levels of religious faith and practice among subgroups, those with religious tattoos stand out from the non-tattooed in marijuana use and sexual activity.
 The results for multiple sexual partners are most dramatic.
-The odds of have two or more sexual partners in the past year is 2.5 times higher for respondents with religious tattoos than those with no tattoos.
-The odds ratio for respondents with nonreligious tattoos is even higher at 4.3.
+The odds of having two or more sexual partners in the past year is 2.5 times higher for respondents with religious tattoos than those with no tattoos.
+The odds ratio for respondents with non-religious tattoos is even higher at 4.3.
 In fact, odds ratios for students with non-religious tattoos are higher than for students with religious tattoos on every outcome variable in Table 4.
 Nevertheless, religious tattoos are significantly related to deviance in a way that non-tattooed students are not.
-High levels of religiosity do not automatically translate into "safe practices" regarding marijuana or sex for those with religious tattoos.
+High levels of religious tattoos.
 The same control variables significant in Table 2 are significant again in Table 4.
 Most importantly, the effect of religious tattoos cannot be explained away by personal religiosity, demographics, or university type.